 Tonys laureate McDonald kicked off the singing portion in a diaphanous eggplant gown and matching cape with a hushed rendition of “Summertime” favoring blue notes while recalling her justly celebrated turn as Bess, which I was fortunate to catch in pre-previews in Cambridge but never on Broadway.

 Speaking of swoops, La Fleming proved somewhat more adept in the classical rep, giving her take on the pizzicato vocalise from Villa-Lobos’ Bachianas.
-Dressed to resemble an oil slick, Fleming was a vision in metallic silver, with an asymmetric metallic silver sheath that somehow.
+Dressed to resemble an oil slick, Fleming was a vision in metallic silver, with an asymmetric metallic silver sheath that somehow brought Beyoncé to mind.

 Her voice was ethereal last night; beautiful tone really is her wheelhouse; and since the aria is essentially wordless and thus lacking opportunity to make sound-salad of a lyric, she wasn’t a hazard to her listeners.
 (Though it seemed she might still have gone up on a few phrases near the end!)

 McDonald redeemed herself in obvious ways during the second portion of the concert, which focused on Broadway.
-Both divas have released, though to .
+Both divas have released musical theater albums in the past year, though to varying degrees of success.
 Both offered excerpts.
 The “Vanilla Ice Cream” monologue from Jerry Bock’s She Loves Me offered McDonald a solid occasion to flaunt her gifts as a supreme interpreter of emotion, and she layered the piece with an appealing sarcasm I’d never quite heard before, not even in the (equally dextrous) Cook rendition.

 Fleming broke the applause with a satisfyingly mush-mouthed approach to the dramatic “Fable” soliloquy from Adam Guettel’s Light in the Piazza, which gave my plus-one such insuperable church giggles I was worried we might be asked by the ushers to exeunt.